A Guide To Truck Brake System Diagnosis And Repair

 Additionally, with a pedal-type brake, make sure it doesn’t go all the way down to the floor, as that could indicate that something may be wrong.

-After applying both brakes separately, start your engine and test them again while slowly driving in reverse than forward.
+After applying both brakes separately, start your engine and test them again while slowly driving in reverse rather than forward.
 Doing this will show if they are working and if both sides are being applied at even amounts accordingly.

-Step-2: Test Brakes
+Step 2: Test Brakes

 The first step to testing the deceleration brakes is safely parking your car in an empty parking lot.
 This way, you can avoid endangering yourself or anyone else while testing the brakes.